County of Duras: Two main lines

-The county was then left to the Prince-Bishopric of Liège, which sold it to the counts of Loon.
+The county of Duras was then left to the Prince-Bishopric of Liège, which sold it to the counts of Loon.

 Earliest medieval records

 In the time of Otto, in the 11th century, county names and forms were still developing into the more stable entities of the ancien regime.
 Only the 14th century Gesta continuator calls Otto a Count of Duras, and Baerten doubted that he was thought of this way in his own time.

 However, Otto was assigned as the first certain subadvocatus of St Truiden, under the first superior advocatus, the Duke of Limburg, assigned by the Abbey's overlords, the Bishops of Metz.
 The new constitutions of these positions were described in charters produced in this period.

 There is no medieval evidence of a similar double advocatus system before this time, nor of anyone inheriting the older version of the advocatus office.
 Baerten believed that an hereditary tradition going back before Otto should however be assumed.
 On this basis he reasoned, as had others such as Mantelius before him, that Otto must have married the heiress of a previous advocatus of St Truiden.
 Alternatively, the earlier advocates of St Truiden may for example have originally been assigned one-by-one by their clerical superiors in Metz.

-Jean Baerten speculated that the name and the form of the county was developed from an older and less well-understood county of Avernas, based south of St Truiden in French-speaking Liège Province, the existence of which is mentioned in two 10th century documents.
+Jean Baerten speculated that the county of Duras was built upon the basis of an older and less well-understood county of Avernas, based south of St Truiden in French-speaking Liège Province, the existence of which is mentioned in two 10th-century documents.